American Legion Post 327 Elected Officers for 2026 – 2027

 Duties: The vice-commander shall assume and discharge the duties of the office of commander in the absence or disability of, or when called upon by the Post commander.
 Membership is the primary assignment of a first vice commander.
 The vice commander should be familiar with the ceremonial protocol for regular meetings.

-2nd Vice Commander: Ron Toomey
+2nd Vice Commander: Ron Toomay

 Duties: The 2nd Vice-Commander shall assume and discharge the duties of the office of Vice-Commander in the absence or disability of the Vice-Commander, or when called upon by the Post commander.
 The second vice commander is responsible for building an atmosphere in which Legionnaires have fun while accomplishing the mission of their American Legion post.
 The second vice helps run operations and attract members to the post with activities designed to engage members.